Epic-Institute/positive-disruption/README.md

 5. results_analysis

-  Estimates adoption rates for each vector and subvector.
+  Estimates adoption rates for each vertical and subvertical.

 7. charts